-We recommend you to pay special attention to the fact that even though the thermometer in the car tells you that the outdoor temperature is below 4-5°,the road temperature is most likely lover.
+We recommend, you pay special attention to the fact that even though the thermometer in the car tells you that the outdoor temperature is below 4-5°,the road temperature is most likely lower.
 This means that ice is more likely to form, especially if the road is wet.

 There are six kinds of icy conditions and we will start with the first four types that are easy to recognize:

 - Héluhálka (White frost): When the temperature on the road goes below zero and the humidity in the air rises, white frost can form on the road.